• Skip to primary navigation

 • Add the vegan butter and white and brown sugar to an electric mixer bowl and cream them together.
 Do this very well, let it run a couple of minutes while you get some other ingredients ready.
 Add in the peanut butter and vanilla extract while the mixer is running and let them mix in well.

 • Your cookie dough should be fairly wet, a little too wet to roll into balls with your hands.
 Use a cookie scoop to scoop out even sized amount of dough onto a parchment lined baking tray.
-Aim for roughly 2 Tbsp sized balls and to get around 20 cookies.
+Aim for roughly 2 Tablespoon sized balls and to get around 20 cookies.

 • Flatten the cookies with a fork.